TrionChainFoundation/trionchain-whitepaper/README.md

 *   **Function:** Maintains the local physical state.

 ### 📦 The TrionObject (The Content)
-*New in v2.0*
 A TrionObject is a dynamic NFT representing movable assets (e.g., a barrel of oil, a shipping container, an autonomous vehicle).
 *   **Properties:** Mass, Value, Owner, Condition.
 *   **Physics-Based Interaction:** When a TrionObject moves into a TrionCell, the protocol calculates the physical impact (Load).
 If the TrionCell cannot support the TrionObject (e.g., Bridge overload), the transaction is rejected at the protocol level.
+*   **Protocol Impact:** This makes physical impossibility a "first-class failure mode" at the protocol level.

 ---

 ## 4. PhyFi: The Era of Physical Finance
-*New in v2.0*

-TrionChain introduces **PhyFi**, enabling financial instruments to react deterministically to physical reality.
+TrionChain introduces **PhyFi**, enabling financial instruments to react deterministically to physical reality. **PhyFi does not aim to maximize financial throughput, but to minimize physical and settlement risk.**

 ### 4.1 Financial Immunization
 By coupling the FEM consensus with smart contracts, TrionChain enables: